Pageworks/papertrain/README.md

 </p>

 # Papertrain

-Papertrain is a framework designed to bring custom utilities and features to the Craft CMS platform.
-Papertrain is built upon the [Modular Design Pattern](https://github.com/Pageworks/modular-design-pattern), you can see an example of how modules work together by [clicking here](https://github.com/codewithkyle/modular-design-pattern-javascript-example).
+Papertrain is a framework designed to bring custom utilities and features to Craft CMS.
+Papertrain is built upon a [Modular Design Pattern](https://github.com/Pageworks/modular-design-pattern).
+[Click here](https://github.com/codewithkyle/modular-design-pattern-javascript-example) to see an example of how modules can work together.

 # Getting Started

-Start by downloading the [latest release](https://github.com/Pageworks/papertrain/releases) of Papertrain and extracting the project into your new projects root directory.
+Start by downloading the [latest release](https://github.com/Pageworks/papertrain/releases) of Papertrain and extracting the files into your projects root directory.

-Install the NPM dependencies (requires [Node.js](https://nodejs.org/en/)) by running the following command in your terminal:
+Install the NPM dependencies by running the following command in your terminal: (requires [Node.js](https://nodejs.org/en/))

 ```
 npm install
 ```

-Install Craft CMS along with the initial plugins (requires [composer](https://getcomposer.org/download/)) by running the following command in your terminal:
+Then install Craft CMS by running the following command in your terminal: (requires [composer](https://getcomposer.org/download/))

 ```
 composer install
 ```

-Setup your Apache server to point to the projects `/public` directory.
+Set your Apache server to point to the projects `/public` directory.

 Create a new empty database for the project.

-Run the Papertrain setup script by running the following command in your terminal:
+Run the setup script by running the following command in your terminal:

 ```
 npm run setup
 ```

-To finish the getting started process follow the Craft CMS installation guide in the browser that opens after the Papertrain setup is complete.
+To finish follow the Craft CMS installation in the browser.
+If the browser doesn't automatically open navigate to `http://your-project-url.local/webmaster`.

 # Creating Elements

-Elements can be created using a CLI based generator, you can run the generation tool using:
+New elements can easily be created by using the CLI based element generator.
+To run the generation tool enter the following command into your terminal:

 ```
 npm run create